scslab/ga/README.md

 ## Authors

-This library is written by David Mazieres <dm@uun.org> and maintained by David Terei <code@davidterei.com>.
+This library is written by David Mazieres <dm@uun.org>.